hchenqi/ViewDesign/README.md

 `DefaultWindow` always expects a child view with `Fixed` traits to be given. `Placeholder<Fixed, Fixed>` here works literally as a placeholder of the child view that draws nothing and can be replaced later.

-`create<>` is just a shorter alias of `std::make_unique<>`.
+`create<...>` is just a shorter alias of `std::make_unique<...>`.
 We can also use the even shorter `new` here to create the components, and it will not be unsafe because the raw pointer returned by `new` will be immediately captured as a `unique_ptr` internally in the parent view constructors.

-Another advantage of using plain `new` is that it well supports template parameter deduction guide for specific parent view components without having to explicitly provide the template arguments, while with `create<>` the parent view's template arguments must be fully given: (see [Example/HelloWorld/Padding.cpp](Example/HelloWorld/Padding.cpp))
+Another advantage of using plain `new` is that it well supports template parameter deduction guide for specific parent view components without having to explicitly provide the template arguments, while with `create<...>` the parent view's template arguments must be fully given. ([Example/HelloWorld/Padding.cpp](Example/HelloWorld/Padding.cpp))

 ```cpp
 	desktop.AddWindow(